Fly-Fishing for Salmon on the River Blackwater

 We highly recommend booking with Glenda Powell, an award winning guide.
 She can arrange booking of fishing beats on the river as well as the service of a ghillie, and /or expert tuition.
 Glenda became World Champion in 2006 when she won the Overhead Salmon Distance Casting Competition for women at Carton House.
 She fished in the Scottish Ladies International Fly Fishing team and went on to manage the Irish Ladies Team.
 Justin’s late mother Merrie was also a mad keen angler of some renown in her own right and there is a very long tradition of salmon fishing at Ballyvolane House.
 Glenda can arrange the hire of all fishing equipment such as waders, fishing rods, tackle, as well as the state license as required.

 Anglers should be aware that State restrictions on daily and total catches may apply and also to methods of fishing.
 No commercial catch.
-Total Quota 4,463 salmon.
-Anglers must notify us of all salmon caught for our own records and must also report all fish caught on the River Blackwater by completing the Fish Capture Card and returning it to the Southern Regional Fisheries Board.
+Anglers must report all fish caught on the River Blackwater by completing the Fish Capture Card and returning it to the Southern Regional Fisheries Board.

 February 01 to May 12 (inclusive): 1 fish only per angler.